Financial planning tools and services to put you on the path to the future you want

 Retirement is actually an ideal time to write a manifesto.
 Retirement is your time — your time to be who you want to be.
 You may be hampered by finances, but your time and beliefs are your own and retirement is a perfect time to embody and promote your own ideals.
 In retirement, you are not defined by the work you do for money

 This is your time to be defined by you.

 However, writing your own manifesto — an expression of your own intentions, opinions, and vision — is much more powerful than a contract you sign.
 Have you ever written down your beliefs and goals just for your own betterment?
 Writing a manifesto can be a great way of thinking about what you want out of your life and a way of holding yourself accountable for being who you want to be.

-Here are some sample ideas for your retirement manifesto:
+Here are some ideas for creating your retirement manifesto:

 What do you truly believe in?
 This can be anything.
 You can address God, family, or love.
 But, you might also think about more simple things you believe in: reading, cupcakes, or even smiling at strangers.